Finding a Top Financial Advisor Firm in Rhode Island

 - Margin transactions

 Daniel Corrigan founded Corrigan Financial in 1989.
-Located in Middleton, it is a large office with 12 advisors.
-They include nine certified public accountants (CPAs), six personal financial specialists (PFSes), five certified financial planners (CFPs) and three chartered institute of management accountants (CIMAs).
-(Advisors may have multiple professional accreditations.)
+Located in Middletown, the firm's team includes seven certified public accountants (CPAs), four certified financial planners (CFPs) and three certified investment management analysts (CIMAs).

-The firm manages more than $735.9 million in assets.
-Most accounts are discretionary (only three out of 1018 are non-discretionary).
-The vast majority of Corrigan Financial’s client base is non-high-net-worth individuals (12 are high net worth).
-The firm also serves trusts, corporations and pension plans.
-There is no minimum investment required to open an account.
+The firm manages most client accounts on a discretionary basis.
+The vast majority of Corrigan Financial’s client base is comprised of non-high-net-worth individuals.
+The firm also serves high-net-worth individuals, trusts, charitable organizations and retirement plans.
+There is no minimum investment required to open an account here.

 Corrigan Financial Background

-The firm has come full circle since its 1989 founding.
-It was sold to BankNewport to 1997, and then a group of employees acquired it in 2005.
+Corrigan Financial has come full circle since its 1989 founding.
+It was sold to BankNewport in 1997, and then a group of employees acquired it in 2005.
 Daniel Corrigan is again at the helm as president.
-He and four other employees, all currently working there, own the practice.
+He and a few other employees, all currently working there, own the practice.

 Corrigan Financial provides personal financial planning, investment management, estate planning and tax planning and preparation.